DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/keyboard-shortcuts.md

 ---
 # Keyboard Shortcuts

+The table below lists key combinations available in the **Diagram**.

 | Shortcut | Description |
 |---|---|
 | Left arrow key | Moves the selected elements one grid cell to the left. |